 The prevalence in adults with mild to moderate PID (gonorrhoic) may approximate 4% 10.
 The prevalence may be higher in genital tuberculosis 12.
 It most commonly occurs in women of childbearing age, however, there have been rare cases reported in males 7-8.

 Patients often present with a new-onset right upper quadrant or pleuritic chest pain on a background of pelvic inflammatory disease.

-It is thought to result from direct intraperitoneal spread of infection towards the perihepatic region from initial pelvic inflammation/infection.
+It is thought to result from the direct intraperitoneal spread of infection towards the perihepatic region from initial pelvic inflammation/infection.

-Diagnosis may be confirmed by presence of Neisseriae gonorrheae or Chlamydia trachomatis in fluid from the peritoneal cavity.
+Diagnosis may be confirmed by the presence of Neisseriae gonorrheae or Chlamydia trachomatis in fluid from the peritoneal cavity.
 Trichomonas vaginalis, Ureaplasma urealyticum and Mycoplasma hominis may also cause FHCS 9.

 It has been demonstrated to occur in genital tuberculosis as well, and Mycobacterium tuberculosis may even be the dominating aetiologic agent in endemic areas of developing countries 11-12.

 Shows inflammatory changes in both pelvic and perihepatic regions.